 Note for Apple users: GAMS won't work on Apple products, which are not really computers and never were.
-They're gadgets, and the recent outpouring over Steve Jobs is rather sickening.
 The solution is to partition your hard drive and then install Windows on one part.
 That will work and CU ITS presumably has the licenses to allow you to do this for free.
 The GAMS website has an alternative but very convoluted way of installing and running on MACs but it is awkward and don't use it.
 Other real operating systems like UNIX are definitely compatible and discussed on the GAMS website.